actinia-org/actinia-docker/README.md

 <a id="production-deployment"></a>
 # Production deployment

 To run actinia_core in production systems, you can use the docker-compose-prod.yml.
-Please change before the default redis password in redis_data/config/.redis and inside the actinia.cfg.
+Please change before the default valkey password in valkey_data/config/.valkey and inside the actinia.cfg.
 Also incomment the `build` block in the `docker-compose.yml`.
 Additional change the keycloak and postgis passwords in `.env` file.

 To start the server, run: